wikimedia/operations-software-conftool/conftool/extensions/dbconfig/README.md

     dbctl --scope dc1 section s1 get

+The special section `all` can be used to show all sections at once, with or without specifying the `-s/--scope` parameter.

 #### Changing the master

 When you change the master, the new instance reference needs to be a valid,